Matthijs-Vossen/ConnectFour/README.md

 # ConnectFour

-Hi!
 Welcome to our Python based Connect Four game with virtual assistance.

-To start the game, run ConnectFour.py
+To start the game, run 'ConnectFour.py'.

 You might need to install the following libraries: